Xiaoyang Jing, Qimin Dong, Ruqian Lu and Qiwen Dong* Pages 178 - 189 ( 12 )

 Protein inter-residue contacts prediction, protein structure prediction, correlated mutations, residue coevolution, machine-learning, fusion method.

-School of Computer Science, Fudan University, Shanghai, Vocational and Technical Education Center of Linxi County, Chifeng, Inner Mongolia, School of Computer Science, Fudan University, Shanghai, School of Data Science and Engineering, East China Normal University, Shanghai
+School of Computer Science, Fudan University, Shanghai, Vocational and Technical Education Center of Linxi County, Chifeng, Inner Mongolia, School of Computer Science, Fudan University, Shanghai, Faculty of Education, East China Normal University, Shanghai